courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

 We assessed the quality of cardiac signals for each run based on normal NN intervals mean and NN intervals standard deviation.
 One-minute segments were classified as good if the mean of NN intervals was within the range of 600 and 1200, and if the standard deviation was below 300.
 Based on the number of segments classified as good, we provided the percentage of the run containing cardiac signals within the normal NN intervals range.
+Futher quality checks should be carried out to ensure that the available cardiac signal is suitable for a given analysis.

 Electrodermal activity